 To confirm your identity we will ask you for:

 your name, address, date of birth and National Insurance Number

 In person: at your local Housing Executive office.

-Download, print and complete the most relevant Housing Benefit form for your circumstances below and send in by post.
+In writing: You can download and complete the Housing Benefit forms listed below and send them in by post.

 The information in this section is for general advice only.